-Chris is the Deputy Programme Director.
+Chris is the Head of the Meriden Programme.
 He is a Registered Mental Health Nurse and has clinical experience in both in-patient and community settings.
 He has been Head of Nursing in both Generic and Forensic Mental Health settings.

 Chris trained in Behavioural Family Therapy (BFT) in 1998 and is also a Trainer and Supervisor.
 He has implemented the BFT model and has provided training and supervision in a variety of settings.